AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Expected output:**

-- Returns projects containing the specified keyword(s).
+- The project list will list the projects containing the specified keyword(s).

 ### Listing all projects: `list project`